ricardodcpina/taxi-app/README.md

 **PostgreSQL** - SQL for well-defined relation between entities; Robustness and support to complex transactions.

 **Jest** - Code coverage reports; Watch mode allows continous testing;

 ---

-## Description

-WhichWayNow is a transportation service web application that integrates with Google to provide the user an optimal route between two addresses, as well as a list of available drivers and other ride specific details such as price and estimated duration.

----